- Campus Life

 You could be early in your college career, just starting to think about law school as an option.
 Or had your heart set on being an attorney your entire life.
 It's also possible you are near the end of your undergraduate degree and only recently decided on a new direction toward the field of law.
-In any of these cases, our professional advisors in the Academic Advising Office can provide one-on-one, pre-law consultations for Plattsburgh students who are law school bound.
+In any of these cases, advisors in the Academic Advising Office can provide direction as to the next steps in your pre-law considerations.

 Partially for that reason, the Academic Advising Office can provide directions and referrals for SUNY Plattsburgh students across campus wishing to pursue law school.

 Some students follow a more traditional pre-law path, with majors such as Political Science, Communication Studies, or History.
 It is not uncommon for law school applicants to study in other disciplines such as music, anthropology, literature, or ecology.
 (In fact, it's possible that the issues raised in your major -- such as gender & women's studies, environmental science, economics, etc.--were what ignited your interest in causes and issues with legal implications.)

 It is important to law school admissions that you immersed yourself in a "rigorous course of undergraduate study" -- one that challenged and interested you, and facilitated a broad based knowledge of the world (like your General Education program does).

 Regardless of your undergraduate major/minor, there are key knowledge and skill areas that best prepare you for the demands of law school, including

 On the Web: For the most up-to-date testing (LSAT) and Credential Assembly (LSDAS) registration information, go to http://www.lsac.org/

 At any stage of law school planning, it's good measure to spend time surfing key websites that describe law school admission trends, timelines for planning & applying, and acceptance rates/average scores for schools of interest.